drzwave/BasicOnOff/README.md

    3. Install gcc if you don't already have it
    4. Execute the BasicOnOff.sh script to compile the program
    5. Plug in the UZB and with wall switch
-   6. Identify the COM port (Windows) or /dev/tty (Linux) port for the UZB
+   6. Identify the /dev/tty (Linux) port for the UZB
    7. BasicOnOff is a command line program:
         - BasicOnOff Reset              Reset the UZB to factory default
         - BasicOnOff Include            Add a Node to the Z-Wave network.
 Returns the decimal value of the NodeID